mozilla/pontoon/CONTRIBUTING.rst

 Building front-end resources
 ============================

-We use Rollup to build our JavaScript files for some pages (currently only the tag admin UI).
+We use Rollup to build our JavaScript files for some pages.
 While `make build` will build those files for you, you might want to rebuild them while programming on the front.
 To build the files just once, run: